dropbox/mypy-PyCharm-plugin/README.md

 - Sometimes mypy shows links to online documentation; to follow links use `Alt + <click>`

+## Contributing

 External contributions to the project should be subject to Dropbox Contributor License Agreement (CLA).

+1. Open the repository in IntelliJ 2019.1 or newer via File -> Open.
+IntelliJ will import it as a Gradle project.

+2. Set up a project JDK via File -> Project Structure -> Project -> Project SDK.
+JDK 8 or newer is required.

+3. Build and run the plugin via a Gradle task `runIde` available as View -> Tool Windows -> Gradle -> Tasks -> intellij -> runIde.

 --------------------------------
 Copyright (c) 2018 Dropbox, Inc.